 Hans Witt (the 2nd

-Hans Witt enters his father’s company in 1933, and in 1939 he becomes sole Managing Director of the limited company that was registered in 1911, with about 100 employees.
+Hans Witt enters his father’s company in 1924 and takes over the management in 1933.
+After Theodor's death in 1939, he becomes the sole Managing Director of the company, which has been registered as a limited company since 1911 with about 100 employees.

 After the war, Hans Witt designs and builts the first refrigerant compressor with welded housing and prepares the AFP range of refrigerant pumps for the market.
 He also develops the first ice-water plants with galvanized pipe coils, which are installed in many dairies and breweries.
 This is helping to make the brand WITT even more well-established in the refrigeration market.